 2. References:

-It’s probably best to leave references off of
+It’s probably best to leave references off

 3. Grammar and Spelling:

-Spell checks don’t always work as planned and grammar checkers even less so.
-If your resume has basic typographical errors it is highly unlikely that you will get an interview.
+Spell checks don’t always work as planned, and grammar checkers even less so.
+If your resume has basic typographical errors, it is highly unlikely that you will get an interview.
 Even if you’ve checked

 4. Compensation Information:

 The inevitable “How much do you make?” will come up during the interview process.
-Including your salary and bonus on
+Including your

 Example of a response to “How much do you make?”